 Unless for a specific campaign, OW does not offer any bursaries to prospective or current students.
 Students who need assistance with loan applications, or to fund their studies, can make use of OW affiliated external parties that may be able to assist students with various funding options.
-OW Student Hero portal
+Students can discuss options with their Student Advisor.